Jenelle Evans’ ‘Baby Goat’ Pic Single-Handedly Enrages Twitter, Murder-Related Comments Pour In

 — Jenelle Eason (@PBandJenelley_1) August 8, 2019

 Fans would likely argue that the above comments are especially hurtful.
 While Jenelle is married to a man alleged to have shot the family pet, the star herself does not appear to have been directly involved in the alleged incident.
-Jenelle also appears to have been working hard to remind fans that she is a loving mother of late, with social media images showing her little ones progressing at school.
+Jenelle also appears to have been working hard as of late to remind fans that she is a loving mother, with social media images showing her little ones progressing at school.

-Then again, an element of Jenelle’s recent social media activity has been adding fuel to the fire.
+Then again, Jenelle has recently shown a tendency to add fuel to the fire on social media.
 The star recently took to social media to showcase her children enjoying some time with poultry.
 Likewise controversial has been a photo of Eason himself with a chicken.

-Slamming comments to Jenelle’s tweet today came in by the masses.
+Mocking comments to Jenelle’s tweet today came in by the masses.

 “Awww….remember this post when David loses it and beats it to death,” one user sarcastically wrote.

-“Pls keep ur kids away from animals before David kills them for doing any little thing” was another comment.
+“Pls keep ur kids away from animals before David kills them for doing any little thing,” read another comment.

-As fans are likely aware, the alleged shooting is said to have occurred after Nugget bit the couple’s youngest child Ensley.
+As fans are likely aware, the alleged shooting is said to have occurred after Nugget bit the couple’s youngest child, Ensley.

 Fortunately for Jenelle, not all comments were negative.
 A handful of more supportive fans gave the star the thumbs-up.
 Fans wishing to see more of Jenelle should follow her Instagram.